 On this page

-Life expectancy is the most commonly used measure to describe population health.
+Life expectancy is the most commonly used measure to describe population health and reflects the overall mortality level of a population.
 Life expectancy measures how long, on average, a person is expected to live based on current age and sex-specific death rates.
-It is often expressed as the number of years of life a person born today is expected to live.
+In summarising mortality patterns, life expectancy is often expressed as the number of years of life a person born today is expected to live.

 Life expectancy in Australia has improved dramatically for both sexes in the last century, particularly life expectancy at birth.
-Compared with their counterparts in 1901–1910, boys born in 2010–2012 can expect to live around 25 years longer and girls live an extra 26 years.
+Compared with their counterparts in 1881–1890, boys and girls born in 2013–2015 can expect to live around 33 and 34 years longer, respectively.

 For the Aboriginal and Torres Strait Islander population born in 2010–2012, life expectancy was estimated to be 10.6 years lower than that of the non-Indigenous population for males (69.1 years compared with 79.7) and 9.5 years for females (73.7 compared with 83.1).